 Laurie has a specialised practice of business and property work.
 He is recommended by Legal500 as a leading junior in both commercial litigation and property litigation.

-Laurie’s recent focus has been on high-value disputes involving complex questions of law in fields such as commerce, property, insolvency and probate.
+Laurie’s practice focuses on complex and high-value commercial, property and probate cases.
 He has significant experience as a trial advocate, appearing alone and as part of a wider counsel team.
 His clients have remarked on his responsiveness, the clarity of his advice, and his ability to deal with tricky situations.

 - Commercial and contractual disputes

 - Professional negligence

 Laurie’s article on Unfair Prejudice Petitions has been published on Westlaw’s Insight encyclopedia, which is available here, if you have a Westlaw login.

 Laurie’s article for the Trusts and Estates Law & Tax Journal, about the principles involved in questions of costs in claims under the Inheritance (Provision for Family and Dependants) Act 1975, is available here.

 Laurie regularly offers seminars to his clients, most recently on “The Lawyer’s Repair Toolkit: Construction, Rectification and Estoppel by Convention”.